-The Slug Test Acquisition software (V 3.0) is provided on a USB drive with the kit.
+The Slug Test Acquisition software (V 4.0) is provided on a USB drive with the kit.
 Install the drive in one of the USB ports of the computer and follow the onscreen instructions for installation.
 This usually requires less than 2 minutes.
-A folder titled "dirim95" is created on the computer hard drive to store the acquisition software.
-The data files (.dat) generated by slug testing are saved in a subfolder titled "logfiles" for later retrieval, viewing and modeling.
+The data files (\.dat) generated by slug testing are saved in a user created folder on the computer.
+The files are then available for later retrieval, viewing and modeling.

 The USB cable (Figure 5, above) is used to connect the acquisition module (GW2610, Figure 6) to the computer for signal transmission.
 The USB cable also supplies power to the acquisition module and transducer.
-The power inverter (107479) supplied with the kit may be plugged into a vehicle or Geoprobe[®] unit power point to provide the electrical current required to operate the computer and slug test system.
+The power inverter (MN 107479) supplied with the kit may be plugged into a vehicle or Geoprobe® unit 12V power point to provide the electrical current required to operate the computer and slug test system.
 The transducer is attached to the sensor port on the acquisition module (Figure 6).
 The acquisition module converts the analog signal from the transducer to digital signal that is received by the computer for live-time display and storage in data files.